-In one of my final physical therapy sessions, my therapist recommended a series of ongoing stretches to help me regain functional strength in my shoulders and to train other areas of my upper body to stop overcompensating.
+In one of my final physical therapy sessions, my therapist recommended a series of shoulder exercises to help me regain functional strength in my shoulders and to train other areas of my upper body to stop overcompensating.

 I refused to do the exercises.
 Not only was it going to hurt, but I didn’t want to risk putting my shoulders in harm’s way again.
 All I could think about was another painful dislocation.
 But I reluctantly began moving in and out of what I would later discover to be a yoga Vinyasa flow, or Sun Salutation.
 And guess what?
 It felt pretty good.

 I went home and practiced the flow over and over again for weeks until I had complete confidence in both my shoulders’ strength and was able to rotate them completely, without pain.
 My doctor had told me I may never be able to perform certain movements again with my shoulders, but today, I have almost 100 percent full range.
 I can throw a ball faster than before, and I know my shoulders are stronger than ever without the slightest indication of instability.

 Today, I have refined my yoga practice and continue to practice with a sense of purpose because I’ve experienced many other dramatic improvements in my health and wellness.